 The other method of monoclonal antibody treatment is by means of injections or subcutaneously.
 The shots for the monoclonal antibody are given either in the abdomen or upper thighs.

 Preparation for Monoclonal Antibody Treatment

-The monoclonal antibody treatments are normally done in the outpatient departments of infusion centers, where a set of patients are given this treatment.
-The process does not require hospitalization.
+The monoclonal antibody treatments are normally done in the outpatient departments of infusion centres, where a set of patients are given this treatment.
+The process does not require hospitalisation.